Angas Downs Indigenous Protected Area: Pastoral history

 Angas Downs Station was first taken up for pastoral purposes by William Liddle in 1927.
 He and his descendants, ran sheep and then cattle until the 1990s.
 As with many pastoral enterprises during the 1980s and 1990s, Angas Downs struggled financially and was eventually taken over by the mortgagee in 1994 before being purchased by the nearby Imanpa community.
 Since 1994, it has been owned by the Imanpa Development Association Inc., and managed by their company Lisanote Pty.
 Ltd. Descendants of William Liddle have living areas on the property.

 Frederick GG Rose visited Angas Downs during July–October 1962 and documented the people and ways of life.
 He took specific interest in documenting the process of change in Aboriginal culture in context with contact with white civilisation.
-He also reported the genealogy of the Liddle family and other Aboriginals living on Angas Downs.
-More information on Aboriginal histories of Angas Downs can be found in Fred Rose's Book "The wind of change in central Australia: The Aborigines at Angas Downs, 1962".
+He also reported the genealogy of the Liddle family and other Aboriginal people living on Angas Downs.
+More information on Aboriginal histories of Angas Downs can be found in Fred Rose's book The wind of change in central Australia: The Aborigines at Angas Downs, 1962.

-In 2009, Angas Downs was declared an Indigenous Protected Area and remains a resource for members of the Imanpa Community, some of whom grew up and worked on Angas Downs.
+In 2009, Angas Downs was declared an Indigenous Protected Area and remains a resource for members of the Imanpa community, some of whom grew up and worked on Angas Downs.